 23-APT to 26-OCT daily 8:30-.

 Adults EUR 6.50, Children (6-15) EUR 3.50, Children (0-5) not allowed, Students EUR 4.50, Seniors (65+) EUR 4.50, Kärnten Card free.

 Groups (15+): Adults EUR 5.50, Children (6-15) EUR 2.50.

 |Address:||Tscheppaschlucht, Stadtgemeinde Ferlach, Kirchgasse 5, 9170 Ferlach, Tel: +43-4227-260031, Tel: +43-4227-4920, Fax: +43-4227-2311.
 E-mail:|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-The Tscheppaschlucht is located on the Austrian side of the Loibl Pass, which is the border between Austria and Slowenia.
-Cut into the rock by the Loiblbach, this is a nice walk if you spend your holliday here, or a fine stop on your way south to the holiday destination in Slowenia or Croatia.
+The Tscheppaschlucht is located on the Austrian side of the Loibl Pass, which is the border between Austria and Slovenia.
+Cut into the rock by the Loiblbach, this is a nice walk if you spend your holliday here, or a fine stop on your way south to the holiday destination in Slovenia or Croatia.